capi1O/reverse-proxy/README.md

 ```

-- add a block lets-encrypt docker nginx conf: config/nginx/site-confs/default.
-For easier access it can be symlinked at lets-encrypt dir level : `ln -s config/nginx/site-confs/default ./nginx.conf`
+- add a block at the end of the lets-encrypt docker nginx conf file `nginx.conf`

 template block :